 and flowers.)

+Two very different locations I know

 The two different locations which i know are, a dark forest and a beautiful garden in spring weather.

 The trees in the forest are malady brown.
 Grains of poison begrimed the dark and gleamed like witch dust.
 Trolls haunted the sooty copies, salivation over their prey and smearing the blood over their heavy faces.
 The decaying air and stifling atmosphere provided the perfect abode for those who worshiped the darkness rather than the light.